stanekTM/RX_nRF24_Motor_Servo/README.md

 * Working current of the motor driver MX1508: 1.5A (peak current up to 2.5A)

 ### RC receiver configuration manual in the "Config.h" file
-* Setting a unique address (5 bytes number or character).
+* Setting a unique address.
 It is hardcoded into the firmware of RC transmitter openAVRc and Multiprotocol
 * RF communication channel setting.
 It is hardcoded into the firmware of RC transmitter openAVRc and Multiprotocol
 * Setting the maximum nominal battery voltage
 * Setting the minimum battery voltage for alarm